joshayoung/testing-principles-with-xamarin/unit-testing.md

 #### Scenario: Automatic Get Properties
 * GIVEN: I have a property that uses C#'s automattic getter.
-* WHEN: I write my test for my property.
+* WHEN: I write my test for this property.
 * THEN: I should not write a test for this getter.

 (This constitutes testing the "framework" and serves little purpose.)